microsoft/LightGBM/docs/Parameters.rst

 -  ``num_machines`` :raw-html:`<a id="num_machines" title="Permalink to this parameter" href="#num_machines">&#x1F517;&#xFE0E;</a>`, default = ``1``, type = int, aliases: ``num_machine``, constraints: ``num_machines > 0``

-   -  the number of machines for parallel learning application
+   -  the number of machines for distributed learning application

    -  this parameter is needed to be set in both **socket** and **mpi** versions